parthbhayana/User-Registration-Portal/README.md

 # User Registration Portal

 This project highlights the integration of robust security functionalities using Spring Boot 3.0 and JSON Web Tokens (JWT).
-Key elements include user registration and login with JWT authentication, password encryption using BCrypt, role-based authorization through Spring Security, customized access denial management, and a secure logout procedure.
+Key elements include user registration and login with JWT authentication, password encryption using BCrypt, role-based authorization through Spring Security, customized access management, and a secure logout procedure.
 Furthermore, the project incorporates a refresh token mechanism to enhance security.

 ## Technologies Used